Jspsun/ServerBoilerPlates/README.md

 - Express
   - Server for REST API
   - Server for String Queries
-  - [ ] Server for REST Interactions
+  - [ ] Client for REST Interactions
   - Client for String Queries

 - Flask